Financial Freedom Calculator

 Pre - Financial Freedom Savings

 Pre - financial freedom savings are categorized based on risk and return.
-Investments are divided into high-security, low-return options such as Fixed Deposits (FDs) and Bonds, and higher-risk, higher-return options such as Mutual Funds and Equity.
+Investments are divided into high-security, low-return options such as Savings and Bonds, and higher-risk, higher-return options such as Mutual Funds and Equity.

 Enter your savings details in the following order:

-• Saving 1: Current lump sum invested in FDs / Bonds
+• Saving 1: Current intial one time invested in savings / Bonds

-• Saving 2: Current lump sum invested in Mutual Funds
+• Saving 2: Current intial one time invested in Mutual Funds

-• SIP in FDs: Regular investments in low-interest instruments
+• Monthly Investment in savings: Regular investments in low-interest instruments

-• SIP in Mutual Funds / Equity: Regular investments in higher-return instruments
+• Monthly Investment in Mutual Funds / Equity: Regular investments in higher-return instruments

-This section will calculate your financial freedom corpus at financial freedom age based on the information provided.
+This section will calculate your financial freedom portfolio at financial freedom age based on the information provided.

-Once the financial freedom corpus is calculated, you can add any additional income or expenses at financial freedom age to determine your final financial freedom corpus.
+Once the financial freedom portfolio is calculated, you can add any additional income or expenses at financial freedom age to determine your final financial freedom portfolio.

 After completing this step, please proceed to “Post - Financial Freedom” to continue your planning.